Kakao: 2014–2019: Expansion and diversification

+On 10 March 2015, Daum Kakao launched its KakaoTaxi service, which allows users to call a taxi using the KakaoTaxi application.
+About 600,000 ride requests were made on the ride-hailing platform every day within eight months of its launch.
 In 2015, the company changed its name to Kakao, restoring its pre-merger name.
 Due to gambling and censorship issues within the Kakao ecosystem, the organization's board of directors ejected Kim-beom-soo as CEO and decided to replace him with Rim Ji-hoon.
 Kim Beom-soo became the largest shareholder in the new pro forma company with a 22.2 percent stake.